How to short the US dollar

 Shorting the US dollar means betting that its value will fall.
 Here’s what you need to know about shorting USD, including what impacts the dollar’s value and the risks of going short.

 What does it mean to short the US dollar?

 If you short the US dollar, it means that you’re betting against its value increasing – ie you think it’ll fall.
 This is also known as ‘short-selling’ or ‘going short’.
 If your prediction is correct, you’d make a profit from this drop in the currency’s market price.

 Basically, you’d sell the currency when the price is high, and buy it back when the price drops.
 You may be wondering how you can sell something you don’t own.
 Well, forex trading never involves owning anything – it’s pure speculation on the future value of a currency.
 Therefore, short-selling the US dollar is speculating that its value will be lower at a future date.

 How does shorting the US dollar work?

 Because all forex is traded in pairs, shorting the US dollar works by selling it against another currency in the hopes that its value will go down.
-In other words, you’re expecting that the USD will weaken against another currency.
+In other words, you’re making a bet that the USD will weaken against another currency.

 In every forex pair, there is a base currency – the first currency you see – and a quote currency – the second currency you see.
 For example, in EUR/USD, the euro is the base, and the dollar is the quote.
 This means you can either short the dollar by selling a pair with USD as the base (eg USD/CAD), or you can go long on a pair that has USD as the quote (eg EUR/USD).

-With us, you can short the dollar using CFDs.
+With us, you can short the dollar using spread bets and CFDs.
 As these are leveraged products, it’s important to have a solid risk management strategy in place before you open a position, and to add stop and limit order to your open positions.

 How to short the US dollar